DjohnRussell/Pokedex/README.md

 * Retrofit for API requests
 * Gson for JSON parsing
 * Glide for image loading
-* This is stil under development, so technologies maybe alterd.(if so this section wil be changed)
+* This is still under development, so technologies maybe altred.(if so this section will be changed)

 ----------------------------------------------------------------------------------------------------------------------------